Chapter 21. Muscular System

 ○ 3rd - 6th.
 NO synthase promotes the reaction “Arginine + O2 → Citrulline + NO”

 ④ 4th.
-Generated NO from endothelial cells diffuses into the smooth muscle cell
+NO produced in vascular endothelial cells diffuses directly into vascular smooth muscle cells.

 ⑤ 5th.
 Second signal transduction